eladmanor1/Smart_Prosthesis_S24/README.rst

     for communication with the HW Management thread, which controls the motors.

 .. figure:: ./images/threads_communication.png
-   :width: 80%
+   :width: 100%

 Admin (user) Instructions
 #########################

-This section will describe:
+This section covers:
  #.
-How to write a new valid configuration file (YAML file). `YAML sctucture`_
+Writing a New Configuration File (YAML): YAML Structure_
  #.
-How to send new configuration (YAML file) to the hand. `sending configs`_
+Sending a New Configuration (YAML) to the Hand: Sending Configs_
  #.
-How to wtire new 'hand functions' (the hand behaviour that later assiciated with a sensor) `write hand function`_
+Writing New Hand Functions: Write Hand Function_
  #.
-How to get data about connected sensors `connected sensors data`_
+Getting Data About Connected Sensors: Connected Sensors Data_

 .. _YAML sctucture:

 #.
 YAML sctucture
-    The YAML should start with 'file type' field with value config_system.
-The YAML consists of 2 main parts:
+    The YAML file should start with a file type field set to config_system.
+The YAML consists of two main parts:
      #.
-Inputs (sensors) - has attributes: name, id, type and function (the function is the corrisponding hand function that was pre coded by the admin)
+Inputs (Sensors): Attributes include name, id, type, and function (the corresponding hand function pre-coded by the admin).
      #.
-Outputs (motors) - has attributes: name, type, pins
+Outputs (Motors): Attributes include name, type, and pins.
-   example to such yaml file is added to this repo, under the name 'config_system_usecase.yaml. (or above: `YAML_FIGURE`_)
+   An example YAML file is provided in this repository under the name `config_system_usecase.yaml` (or see `YAML_FIGURE`_ above).

    .. _sending configs:

-#. sending configs
+#.
+Sending Configs
-    After the hand (controller) will be powered on, it will serve as wifi 'hot spot', creating a small local LAN for communication with the hand.
-    To send your YAML to the hand, you should
+    When the hand (controller) is powered on, it acts as a Wi-Fi access point, creating a small LAN for communication.
+To send your YAML file:
-      #. connect to the hand wifi from you pc - search for "smart_prosthesis", enter password: "100inIOT"
+      #.
+Connect to the hand's Wi-Fi network from your PC.
+Look for "smart_prosthesis" and enter the password: "100inIOT".
-      #. open chrome and insert "192.168.4.1" (this is the controller default IP address)
+      #.
+Open a web browser and navigate to "192.168.4.1" (the default IP address of the controller).
-      #. a new text box will appear, paste your YAML to this textx box and click 'send'
+      #.
+A text box will appear; paste your YAML file or modify the default configuration and click 'Send'.

    .. _write hand function:

-#. write hand function
+#.
+Write A Hand Function
-    The hand functions are defined and implemented in './main/hand_functions.ino'.
+    Hand functions are defined and implemented in ./main/hand_functions.ino.
-    The API for accessing the hand elements (motors/sensors etc) can be found in './main/classes.h' accessing the parameters of a function (which defined in the YAML)
+    The API for accessing hand elements (motors, sensors, etc.) can be found in ./main/classes.h.

-    For example: param1: 100 (from the YAML file) write in your fuction: params["param1"] (example for such functions are in './main/hand_functions.ino')
+    Example for accessing a parameter defined in the YAML:

+    To access `param1: 100` (from the YAML file), use `params["param1"]` in your function.
+For more details, see the examples in `./main/hand_functions.ino`.
+    (For more info see the examples in './main/hand_functions.ino')

-    After adding a new function, add it to the map: 'func_map' defined in './main/hand_functions.ino'
+    **note: After adding a new function, add it to the `func_map` defined in `./main/hand_functions.ino`.**

     .. _connected sensors data:

 #.
-Connected sensors data
+Connected Sensors Data
-    Connect to the hand wifi as described above, and access the page: '192.168.4.1/sensors_summary'
+    Connect to the hand's Wi-Fi network as described above and access the page at 192.168.4.1/sensors_summary.